TraiLynne/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?

     Sessions are the state of the stateless HTTP.
-They allow data to be passed between HTTP requests
+They allow data to be passed between HTTP requests.

 1. What does bcrypt do to help us store passwords in a secure manner.

     BCryptJS completely changes the password provided by the user before persisting the new users records to the database.
+To change the password, it passes the password provided by the user to a hashing algorithm and adds a little salt to the password before storing it to the database.

 1. What does bcrypt do to slow down attackers?